Avoid These Beginner Self Portrait Photography Mistakes

 Going back in your artistic journey can be painfully embarrassing, but I think it’s actually beautiful to witness how far you’ve come.

 Even the best photographer started somewhere.
 Their now mind-blowingly beautiful photographs probably once looked a lot like your beginner photos.
 I know because I’ve been there and made all the photography mistakes possible.

 It’s quite comforting to know that everyone shares this journey and a similar learning curve.

-So let’s dive into my treasure chest of early self portraits and see what we can learn from them so that you can take amazingly beautiful self portraits, too.
+So let’s dive into my treasure chest of early self-portraits and see what we can learn from them so that you can take beautiful self-portraits, too.

 Beginner photography mistakes I wish I never made

 So here we go, welcome to my walk of shame 😉